A Deep State-Space Model Compression Method using Upper Bound on Output Error: Model reduction for Deep SSM

-Because the optimization problem~\eqref{eq:opt_original} is nonconvex, the choice of the initial reduced model is important.
-As an initial reduced model, one may use the output of existing time-limited MOR methods for LQO systems~\cite{song2024balanced, zulfiqar2024time}.
-Note, however, that the existing time-limited MOR methods~\cite{song2024balanced, zulfiqar2024time} do not necessarily guarantee stability of the reduced model.
+Because the optimization problem~\eqref{eq:opt_original} is nonconvex, the choice of the initial point for Alg.~\ref{alg:disc_cascade_tlh2_lqo_grad_short} is important. \tblack{As initial reduced models, one can use existing MOR methods for LQO or quadratic-output systems~\cite{PulchNarayan2019BT,GoseaAntoulas2019TwoSided,ReiterGoseaDuffGugercin2025H2,HillebrechtUnger2025Hinf}.
+In particular, time-limited MOR methods~\cite{song2024balanced,zulfiqar2024time} are compatible with the setting of this study and can be used as initial reduced models for Alg.~\ref{alg:disc_cascade_tlh2_lqo_grad_short}.
+On the other hand, these methods do not necessarily guarantee the stability of the reduced model, and in such cases, as discussed in Section~\ref{sec:experiment}, the performance of the compressed model can significantly deteriorate.
+We also note that data-driven methods for LQO systems, such as AAA-LQO~\cite{GoseaGugercin2022AAA}, are relevant, but they are difficult to apply directly to the setting of this study because they require transfer-function or impulse-response data.}